mikkosyrja/kuxaku/README.md

 - de430.bsp (Mercury, Venus, Earth and Moon)
 - mar097.bsp (Mars, Phobos and Deimos)
-- jup310.bsp (Jupiter and inner moons)
+- jup310.bsp (Jupiter and its inner moons)
 - jup341.bsp (Jupiter's outer moons)
-- sat427.bsp (Saturn and its moons)
+- sat427.bsp (Saturn and its outer moons)
+- sat393.bsp (Saturn's ring moons)
 - ura111.bsp (Uranus and its moons)
 - nep081.bsp (Neptune and its moons)